Climate Action in Creston

 In regard to Quick Fact #3.
 Thats great that we reuse the gravel.
 The biggest thorn in my side by far is the amount of gravel that is used on Creston residential streets during the winter.
 The reason it is such a thorn is the effect is has on Creston air quality in the spring.
 The dust caused by this gravel when it dries is a health hazard.
 My suggestion is to gravel where needed.
 I live on Alder Street and most of the street is relatively flat with a slight grade half way down.
 I do not see the need to gravel the entire street, or any flat street, every time we get half to one inch of snow.
 By spring the entire street is covered with gravel which causes a large amount of dust that has to be breathed when outdoors.
 Gravel at intersections and large hills would be sufficient.
 If the dust was for a week or two no problem, but it is for a couple months which is very unhealthy.
 Several times during winter when the weather is warm, we may get a small amount of snow over night, the snow plow still comes around.
 Why?
 I've seen the plow on our street plowing slush.
 In one more hour it would have been completely melted.
 Makes no sense.
 With the price of fuel the town could save some money with less plowing and gravelling.

-Donald asked over 1 year ago
+Donald asked about 2 years ago

 Hi, and thank you very much for your feedback.
 I have forwarded your concerns to our Manager of Infrastructure Services, who will discuss gravel application with the department.
 Thank you.